yrammos/SublimeLog/README.md

 ### Commands

 For now SublimeLog supplies a single command that toggles the logger.
 The default key-binding is `Command-Control-C` on OS X or `Alt-Control-C` on Windows/Linux.
-You may also invoke it manually via the console:
+You may also invoke it via the command palette (⌘-Shift-P on a Mac or Ctrl-Shift-P otherwise): `SublimeLog: Toggle logger (on/off)`

-    sublime.run_command("log_console_output")

 The key-binding is adjustable in the default JSON file appropriate to your platform: